 Please provide a copy of any child protection training you've completed within the last three years.
 If you haven't completed any child protection training you'll need to complete the Barnsley Safeguarding Children Partnership's learning course.

-You'll need to provide two personal referees (one who is able to evidence your successful working with children in either a professional or a voluntary capacity, and one who has known you in a personal capacity for over two years – excluding family members).
+You'll need to provide two personal referees.
+One who is able to evidence your successful working with children in either a professional or a voluntary capacity.
+Then another one who has known you in a personal capacity for over two years – excluding family members.

 We'll also ask your permission to complete a disclosure application and ask to see valid identity documents.
 You can use the chaperone DBS checklist to make sure you have everything you need to apply.
 The documents will be verified at interview and then submitted to the Disclosure and Barring Service (DBS).

 Any applications received after 3.30pm will be acknowledged the next working day.